itsmaheshkariya/JavaAssignment/README.md

    Tags: Java, string, substring, Google interview
 5. Given an array of integers, write a program to find the maximum sum of any contiguous subarray.
    Tags: Java, array, contiguous subarray, Google interview

+6. Given an unsorted integer array nums, return the smallest missing positive integer.
+You must implement an algorithm that runs in O(n) time and uses constant extra space.

+7. Given an integer array nums and an integer k, split nums into k non-empty subarrays such that the largest sum of any subarray is minimized.
+Return the minimized largest sum of the split.
+Note : A subarray is a contiguous part of the array.

+8. Given a string containing just the characters '(' and ')', return the length of the longest valid (well-formed) parentheses substring

+9. Given a string s, find the length of the longest substring without repeating characters.

+10. Given an array of integers, rearrange the array in alternating positive and negative numbers, such that no two adjacent numbers have the same sign.

+11. Given an integer array nums, rotate the array to the right by k steps, where k is non-negative.

 ## Solutions